 In early December 2018, 17 projects, undertaken by 18 grantees, were awarded funding.
 These projects, which range from $49,000 to $9.2 million and total nearly $49 million, include a broad spectrum of arts and culture, highlighting a museum, schools, parks and cultural institutions, neighborhood community centers, social service organizations and government agencies.
 The outlined efforts will strive to:

-Projects will begin taking shape in early 2019 and will include more than three dozen collaborating organizations.
+Projects began taking shape in early 2019 and will include more than three dozen collaborating organizations.
 To follow along the development of these projects, explore #leiarts on social media and check back here for story updates.

 UPDATE: May 2019